michbur/IBID-R-introduction/readme.md

 - data visualization (graphical exploratory analysis, visualization of predictive models),
 - machine learning (feature selection, tuning of predictors).

-Exercises from this workshop employ data from life sciences, with a special focus on bioinformatics.
+Exercises from this workshop employ data from life sciences, with a special focus on biomedical sciences and bioinformatics.
 Despite that fact, skills mastered during this event can be easily transferred to other applications.

 ## Target audience: